Making the Right Moves when Starting to Date

 When you feel drawn to someone, it can be difficult to know how to show interest in dating them.
 Depending on your personality, you may feel shy, nervous, or worried you’re coming on too strong.
 Or maybe you haven’t had great dating experiences, and you want to get things right this time around.

-I’ve been where you are, and I know how challenging it can feel.
-But the good news is there are some simple ways to show interest in dating someone, and there’s always extra help and support when you need it.
+I know how challenging this can feel, but the good news is there are some simple ways to show interest in dating someone, and there’s always extra help and support when you need it.

 Of course, being present is only going to help strengthen any friendship and relationship, but it can also be a good way to show interest in someone you’d consider dating.